aweinb3/aweinb3.github.io/projects/ecommerce-analysis/index.md

 - 0 orders between midnight and 6am across the entire dataset, likely a capture error.

 ## 2. Executive Insights
+- **Profitability is broad-based across categories.** Clothing, electronics, and beauty each generate ~$137-143k in profit despite differing sales volumes, indicating a balanced assortment and no over-reliance on a single category.
+- **High order volume does not guarantee value.** Only 3 of the top 15 days by profit overlap with the top 15 days by volume.
+Value is driven by mix and margin, not transaction count.
+- **Q4 drives revenue but compressess margins.** It accounts for 43% of orders but delivers the lowest average profit per order, reflecting heavy promotional activity in the market over holiday seasons.
+- **Customer profitability is highly uneven.** Teens and customers in their 50s deliver highest average profit per order, while customers in their 60s significantly underperform.

 ## 3. Exploratory Analysis